Dealing With Grief And Loss

 Tyler certainly felt as if the earth beneath him was giving way.
 The future that had seemed so bright and hopeful only weeks before now looked as if it would be filled only with hardship and misery.

-Grief Comes in Many Forms
+Grief Comes In Many Forms

 Grief is the emotional journey someone experiences after loss.
 It’s often messy and comes with highs and lows.
 You may feel like you’ve accepted your loss one day, only to wake up the following day overcome with anger over what happened.
 It’s important to understand that there’s no right or wrong way to grieve.